Zabrimus/jonglisto-ng/README.md

 # Configuration
-There exists two configuration files which have to be installed in /etc/jonglisto
+There exists three configuration files which have to be installed in /etc/jonglisto
 ## jonglisto-ng.xml (sample can be found in samples/jonglisto-ng.xml)
 The directory in which jonglisto-ng can write some configuration data.
 ```xml